She-Hulk: Attorney at Law: Development

 By July 1989, the character Jennifer Walters / She-Hulk was expected to appear in the television film The Death of the Incredible Hulk (1990).
 The character ultimately did not appear, and a proposed television series featuring She-Hulk at ABC was canceled a year later.
 In 1991, a film based on the character entered development at New World Pictures with Larry Cohen serving as director, and Brigitte Nielsen set to play She-Hulk.
 Nielsen participated in a promotional photoshoot, but the film ultimately did not materialize.

-In August 2019, Marvel Studios announced at the D23 conference that She-Hulk was being developed for the streaming service Disney+, to be set in their shared universe the Marvel Cinematic Universe (MCU).
+In August 2019, Marvel Studios announced at the D23 conference that a She-Hulk television series was being developed for the streaming service Disney+, to be set in their shared universe the Marvel Cinematic Universe (MCU).
 Shortly after, Jessica Gao was approached to pitch for the series.
-Gao had previously met with Marvel Studios to pitch for Captain Marvel (2019), Black Widow (2021), and Shang-Chi and the Legend of the Ten Rings (2021), which did not pan out, and had expressed her desire to be approached about a potential She-Hulk project each time.
-She was one of the first creatives to include the character in her pitches to the studio, doing so in her Black Widow one, which Marvel Studios executive Brad Winderbaum felt was more of a She-Hulk film featuring Black Widow.
-Gao believed her past pitches allowed her to build her relationship with Marvel Studios, so by the time she pitched for She-Hulk, Feige and the other executives knew the type of writer she was, her humor, and "the quirks and nuances" she put into her scripts.
-Her pitch for She-Hulk had included Bruce Banner and Emil Blonsky / Abomination, despite being unsure if they would be able to appear; her pitch also featured more of Blonsky's trial than what is shown in the series.
-Gao had also included the Leader in her pitch as a character the series could include, with either Samuel Sterns returning, having been portrayed by Tim Blake Nelson in The Incredible Hulk (2008), or creating a new version of the character that possibly could have been related to Sterns; The Leader ultimately did not appear in She-Hulk.
-Gao was hired to serve as the head writer in November 2019.
+Gao had previously met with Marvel Studios to pitch for the films Captain Marvel (2019), Black Widow (2021), and Shang-Chi and the Legend of the Ten Rings (2021), and had expressed her desire to be approached about a potential She-Hulk project each time.
+She was one of the first creatives to include the character in her pitches to the studio, doing so in her Black Widow one, which Marvel Studios executive Brad Winderbaum felt was more of a She-Hulk film featuring Black Widow than a pitch for a Black Widow film.
+Gao said her past pitches had allowed her to build a relationship with Marvel Studios, so by the time she pitched for She-Hulk Feige and the other executives knew the type of writer she was, her humor, and "the quirks and nuances" she put into her scripts.
+Her pitch for She-Hulk included the characters Bruce Banner and Emil Blonsky / Abomination, though she was unsure if they would be able to appear, including an extended trial plot for Blonsky.
+Gao also included the Leader in her pitch and suggested that they either bring back the Samuel Sterns version of the character, who was portrayed by Tim Blake Nelson in The Incredible Hulk (2008), or create a new version that could have been related to Sterns; the Leader ultimately did not appear, and Gao could not remember whether this was a writing choice or if Marvel Studios did not allow the series to use the character.
+Gao was hired to serve as the head writer for She-Hulk in November 2019.